 - 2. Type a name in the New Name box.
 Names of servers or serial devices may be up to 15 characters long.
 Legal characters include: A-Z, a-z, Ø-9, space and hyphen. - 3.
 Click OK to transfer the new name to the Names dialog box.
 Your selection is not saved until you click OK in the Names dialog box. - 4.
-Repeat steps 1-3 for each server or serial device in the system. - 5.
-Click OK in the Names dialog box to save your changes.-or-Click X or press Escape to exit the dialog box without saving changes.
+Repeat steps 1-3 for each server or serial device in the system. - Click OK in the Names dialog box to save your changes. -or Click X or press Escape to exit the dialog box without saving changes.

-NOTE: If a DSRIQ module has not been assigned a name, the EID is used as the default name.
+NOTE: If a DSRIQ has not been assigned a name, a combination of the EID and port is used as the default name.